Set

 Compliment of a Set

-Let AA and BB be two sets.
-The set consisting of all elements of BB, which are not in AA, is called compliment of BB, and is denoted as BAB-A.
+Let A and B be two sets.
+The set consisting of all elements of B, which are not in A, is called compliment of B, and is denoted as B−A.

 Considering the following sets as an example: